-^{83 [2018]} EWCHC 1987 (Fam).
+^{84 [2018]} EWCHC 1987 (Fam).

-84 R v Lubemba; R v JP [2014] EWCA 2064; CPR 3.9(7).
+85 R v Lubemba; R v JP [2014] EWCA 2064; CPR 3.9(7).

-- of the ground rules hearing.
+- The length of questioning and frequency of breaks, - The manner, techniques and type of questioning.
+See 'Adjustments to cross-examination' below for the type of adjustments which can be agreed. - What information should be given to the jury about restrictions to crossexamination and use of intermediaries. - 147.
+Judicial interventions in questioning can be minimised if the approach to questioning is discussed in advance at a ground rules hearing and adhered to by the advocates.
+It is now quite common (and expected) for advocates to be directed to disclose their proposed questions in writing to the judge in advance of the ground rules hearing.
 Those are then discussed at the ground rules hearing and approved or amended as appropriate.
 In order to control questioning, judges should construct developmentally appropriate questions if advocates fail to do so. - 148.
 The advantage of such planning is not only to ensure that the witness is asked questions in a way which ensures their participation, but that questions do not get lost if advocates find it difficult to adapt on the spot.
-Research in 2019 found that where advocates were unable or unwilling to modify their questions, three-quarters of judges in the study rarely stepped in and asked the advocate's remaining questions themselves.85
+Research in 2019 found that where advocates were unable or unwilling to modify their questions, three-quarters of judges in the study rarely stepped in and asked the advocate's remaining questions themselves.86